-In the instance of commercial partnerships which have been established and operate in an EU member state, an immovable property may be acquired for the purpose of the commercial partnership, and a minimum of 75% of its share capital must be owned by EU citizens.
+In the instance of commercial partnerships which have been established and operate in an EU member state, an immovable property may be acquired for the purpose of the commercial partnership, and EU citizens must own a minimum of 75% of its share capital.

 In any other case, a permit will be granted only for the purpose of an industrial or touristic project, or as a contributor to the development of the Maltese economy.